Rakhi2421/Jenkins-Learn/Freestyle-Pipeline.md

 ### Interview Point:
 > Pipelines are preferred for enterprise CI/CD because they are scalable and version controlled.

+# When to use Pipeline JOb

+ - Want to execue 2 Parallel tasks
+ - you need user input
+ - Conditional Statement
+ - Set Variables
+ - It's not limited to Plugins
+# Free style Job

+- Chained Free style job rely on Plugins
+- Different plugins in multiple jobs.
+- Manage those plugins and high managing cost

 ---

 ## 📊 Comparison Table